FHA Cash-Out Refinance Minimum Credit Score · NMLS #1630225

 Scores 500 to 579: Eligible but Fewer Lender Options

 A borrower with a 500 to 579 FICO can qualify for an FHA cash-out refinance.
 However, not every wholesale FHA lender accepts files at this tier — many impose overlays that push their effective floor to 580 or 600.
-Because Mortgage-World.com works with more than 20 wholesale lenders, we identify which ones actively originate at 500 to 579.
+Because Mortgage-World.com works with refinance options for every credit profile, we identify which ones actively originate at 500 to 579.
 Files at this tier typically go through manual underwriting, requiring a closer review of payment history, reserves, and compensating factors.
 It closes — it just takes the right lender placement.

 Scores 580 to 619: Automated Underwriting Often Available